cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 ### Get App Image Request

 #### Parameters
-The *appid* can be obtained through the Get App List request
+The *id* of the app can be obtained through the Get App List request

 ```json
 POST /api/mdm/v2/app/image HTTP/1.1